B310M0R/notes/jwt.md

 You can exploit this behavior by signing a modified JWT using your own RSA private key, then embedding the matching public key in the jwk header.
 Although you can manually add or modify the jwk parameter in Burp

-* With the extension loaded, in Burp's main tab bar, go to the JWT Editor Keys tab.
-* Generate a new RSA key.
-* Send a request containing a JWT to Burp Repeater.
-* In the message editor, switch to the extension-generated JSON Web Token tab and modify the token's payload however you like.
-* Click Attack, then select Embedded JWK.
-When prompted, select your newly generated RSA key.
-* Send the request to test how the server responds.
-You can also perform this attack manually by adding the jwk header yourself.
+* Withhttps://exploit-0a91008f04c2b46f8146014601a500d6.exploit-server.net/n also perform this attack manually by adding the jwk header yourself.
 However, you may also need to update the JWT's kid header parameter to match the kid of the embedded key.
 ```
 {
     "kid": "ed2Nf8sb-sD6ng0-scs5390g-fFD8sfxG",